jianhuupenn/SpaGCN/tutorial/tutorial.md

 ```

 - The ‘s’ parameter determines the weight given to histology when calculating Euclidean distance between every two spots. ‘s = 1’ means that the histology pixel intensity value has the same scale variance as the (x,y) coordinates, whereas higher value of ‘s’ indicates higher scale variance, hence, higher weight to histology, when calculating the Euclidean distance.
+- The "b"parameter determines the area of each spot when extracting color intensity.

 ```python
 #Calculate adjacent matrix